jdunkerley/jdunkerley/alteryx-cubic-splines.md

 # Creating a Cubic Spline In Python and Alteryx

 As a bit of a thought experiment, I wondered if how hard it would be to create a cubic spline interpolation within Alteryx.
 As with many of my games [*BaseA* rules](https://jdunkerley.co.uk/2019/11/29/lets-alteryx-the-advent-of-code-2019/) apply.

+Stealing an [idea from Tasha Alfano](https://twitter.com/tasha_alfano/status/1257768213300916225), I thought I would do it in both Python and Alteryx from first principles.

-Let's start by reviewing how to create a cubic spline and then build it up.
+So let's start by reviewing how to create a cubic spline and then build it up.

-Let's start with how to build a cubic spline.
 I chose to use the algorithm as described in [Wikiversity](https://en.wikiversity.org/wiki/Cubic_Spline_Interpolation).
-Specifically with type II simple boundary conditions..
+Specifically with type II simple boundary conditions.
 I'm not going through the maths but will describe the steps to build the spline.

-## Building a Tridiagonal Matrix and Vector
+## Building a Tri-diagonal Matrix and Vector

 First, step is given an *X* array and a *Y* array of equal length *n* (greater than 2), we want to build a *tri-diagonal matrix* which we will then solve to produce the coefficients for the piece-wise spline.
 The goal of the spline is that it hits every point *(x, y)* and that the first and second derivatives match at these points too.

-Sticking with notation in the paper, lets define `H` to be an `n-1` length array of the changes in `X`:
+Sticking with notation in the paper, lets define `H` to be an `n-1` length array of the differences in `X`:

 ![Equation for H](https://math.now.sh?from=h_i=x_i-x_%7Bi%2B1%7D) for ![i=0 to n-2](https://math.now.sh?from=i=0..n-2)

-A [tri-diagonal matrix](https://en.wikipedia.org/wiki/Tridiagonal_matrix) is a square matrix where all values except for the main diagonal and first diagonals below and above this for example:
+A [tri-diagonal matrix](https://en.wikipedia.org/wiki/Tridiagonal_matrix) is a square matrix where all values except for the main diagonal and first diagonals below and above this.
+For example:

 ```plaintext
 1   2   0   0